7 Room Setups to Consider With Your Meeting Room Rental

-Another common setup is the boardroom style.
+The other common setup is the boardroom style.
 This is the classic meeting room setup.
 Attendees gather around a large table to discuss an agenda.
 You can also create this arrangement with four smaller rectangular tables in the center of the room, with chairs around the perimeter.
-This style is ideal for sessions involving back and forth among participants, focus group, or mid-sized workshop sessions.
+This style is ideal for sessions involving back and forth among the participants - great for focus groups or a mid-sized workshop sessions.

 This is a versatile setup.
 The boardroom setup can be used in a narrow room.
 It can also accommodate up to 25 people.
 At the same time, this arrangement allows for the use of an LCD screen, projector, cables, etc., if one side is left vacant.

 This setup will remind you of a classroom's desk arrangement.
 The audience will be sitting in rows while facing the main speaker.
 You can use this setup if the speaker will be calling on audience members to participate.
 It is ideal for training sessions, orientations, or lectures since the audience can take notes with notebooks or a laptop.

 This setup is usually used for large meetings and conferences, such as a general company meeting or a shareholder meeting.
 If you're holding a gathering similar to a TED Talk, then this is the right setup for you.